cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     Success!
 Uploaded policy: roach-client
     ~~~

-1. Generate an authentication token for the `crdb-role` Vault user
+1. Generate an authentication token for the `crdb-role` Vault user.

     Our final act as Vault admin will be to provision an authentication token to assume the `crdb-role`, the Vault role with the sole purpose of providing credentials to a CockroachDB client.

     {% include_cached copy-clipboard.html %}